Dallas County Courthouse (Iowa): History

 Dallas County's first courthouse was a double log cabin constructed of cottonwood logs and served the county from 1848-1853.
 County leaders constructed a second courthouse that was a single-story frame structure that measured 40 × 20 ft.
 It served the county for five years when a third facility was constructed.
 It was a two-story brick structure measuring 64 × 42 ft, and was built for $20,000.
-In November 1900, county voters authorized $85,000 to construct the current courthouse.
-It was dedicated on September 19, 1902 before a crowd of over 2,000 people.
+The current courthouse was built with $85,000 in funding approved by county voters in 1900.
+On September 19, 1902, it was dedicated in front of a crowd of more than 2,000 people.

 Beginning in the late 1960s or early 1970s, the county acquired properties on the northwest side of the square.
 Over the years various county offices moved from the courthouse to these buildings.
 A new sheriff's office and jail was completed in 1990.

 A study of the courthouse in 2004 found that the original flooring system and its supports were deteriorating, and the building was closed.
 After studying the issue, holding hearings, and a referendum, it was decided to remodel the existing building.
 Keffer/Overton Architects of Des Moines designed the project.
 The renovation project began in 2005 to deal with the structural issues, restore the rotunda, added a new stairwell and elevator, and it addressed cosmetic concerns such as repainting interior spaces in their original color schemes and installing new light fixtures to match the wrought iron of the Grand Stair Case.
 The final stage of the project is an $80,000 restoration of the artwork on the ceiling.